17 Magic Foods That Relieve Cold Symptoms

 Interestingly, a double-blind study by Iranian researchers found a combination of honey and coffee to be more effective than a steroid medication and a placebo at relieving symptoms among adults who had suffered a persistent cough for three weeks.

 There's now science to back-up the smelly, cold-busting benefits of garlic.
 In one study published in The Cochrane Library, adults who received a placebo came down with nearly three times as many colds as those who selected a daily garlic supplement.
 Moreover, the placebo group suffered with colds three times longer, reporting more than three times more sick days than the garlic group.
 Researchers hypothesize garlic's cold-fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.

 Another double-blind study found daily supplementation of aged garlic extract may enhance immune cell function.
 Participants who took 2.56 grams daily for 45 days experienced a reduced severity of cold symptoms by 20 percent and recovered 61 percent faster than the placebo group.
 You can find aged garlic extract at most health food or drugstores, and the good news is it's odorless.
-Garlic is also one of our 30 Best Anti-Inflammatory Foods to help fight inflammation and ward off chronic illness.
+Garlic is also an anti-inflammatory food to help fight inflammation and ward off chronic illness.

 One of the worst parts of a cold is the effect that it has on your sinuses.
 There's nothing worse than the feeling that you can't breathe through your nose.
 According to Dr. Kyle Bressler, MD, and an ENT, chili peppers contain capsaicin, an active component that can help to clear out your sinuses quickly by thinning the buildup of mucus.
 So getting your hands on the spiciest food possible can be the key to your cold symptom relief.